jimbobbennett/StarWarsCopilot/4-call-tools/README.md

 The tool needs to receive a query that it can pass to the API, and then return the results.

 The `Microsoft.Extensions.AI` library has a base class for tools, `AIFunction`.
 Any class derived from this can be passed to an LLM and called as a tool.

 These tools need to:

 - Describe what they do in natural language, so the LLM can decide to use the tool if necessary
-- Define their expected input as JSON so the LLM knows what to pass
+- Define their expected input as JSON so the LLM knows what to pass to the tool
 - Define the output so the LLM knows how to parse the response

 1. Create a new class called `WookiepediaTool` derived from `AIFunction` in a new file called `WookiepediaTool.cs`